 - Deceptive ads resembling user interface elements (e.g. text boxes) - these ads do not ask the user for permission before initiating services and/or fees.
 Includes click-to-call and click-to-subscribe ads that do not include an intermediary land page or other prompt that clearly explains the terms and/or fees associated with the call or subscription.

 - Deceptive ads that circumvent or interfere (or attempt to circumvent or interfere) with advertising operations - including but not limited to creative scanning.
 For example, cloaking ad content or ad behavior to avoid detection by quality controls.

 IAB Category Blocking

-Many premium publishers use the Marketplace to share their mobile content.
+Many premium publishers use the Oath Ad Platforms SSP to share their mobile content.
 Some of those publishers may require blocking of the content categories listed below.

-ONE by AOL: Mobile expects all buyers in the Marketplace to correctly classify all of their ads into the IAB categories.
+We expect all bidders to correctly classify all of their ads into the IAB categories.
 Additionally, buyers are not to serve ads that have been classified with blocked categories.
 Serving is permitted if the publisher does not have a block in place.

 |IAB or NEX #||Description||IAB or NEX #||Description|